hmisty/coindocs/docs/symbol/BTC.md

 * Symbol: BTC
 * Name: Bitcoin
-* Positioning: hard money or digital gold that can be online transferred from one to another without going through intermediate financial institutions
+* Known as: world first fully decentralized crypto-currency, hard money or digital gold that can be online transferred from one to another without going through intermediate financial institutions
 * Founder: Satoshi Nakamoto (pseudonym)
 * Main-net launch: 2009/1/3 (proven by The Times newspaper)